Bile Definition, Function of Bile and its Role in the Biliary Tree

 Bile is a fluid made by the cells of the liver but is stored in the gallbladder.
 An adult liver produces from 400 ml to 1000 ml or 1 liter of bile daily.
 It is made up of 85% water and a combination of bile salts, phospholipids, and cholesterol.
 Electrolytes, minerals, proteins, and bilirubin are also part of the mix.
 Bilirubin is the waste product from the breakdown of old blood cells that are excreted via the bile.
 It is the bilirubin which gives bile its brown or yellowish color.

-Bile is mostly known for its ability to act as a detergent on fat molecules which helps to break them down for absorption.
+Emulsification of fats is what bile is mostly known for.
+As seen in the diagram on the left, bile acts as a detergent on fat molecules which helps to break them down into smaller parts for absorption.

 But this underrated player in the human body actually contributes much more than that to the process of digestion and metabolism.
 For a list of 14 functions of bile salts click here.